 The Prepped Team

-A thank you note is a very important part of the job interview process.
-It’s the cherry on top of an otherwise perfect interview sundae.
-Most HR managers and interviewers would agree that a follow up thank you is a deciding factor when it comes to choosing a suitable candidate for the job.
-In fact, it may be the very thing that puts you ahead of some stiff competition.
+Most HR managers and interviewers agree that a follow-up thank you is a deciding factor when it comes to choosing a suitable candidate for a job.
+In fact, it may be the very thing that puts you ahead of the competition.

-You don’t want to be too eager, but you don’t want to get lost in a sea of candidates.
-Consider sending your follow-up email within 24-hours of your interview.
+You don’t want to seem too eager, but you also don’t want to get lost in a sea of candidates or appear forgetful.
+Consider sending your follow-up email within 24 hours of your interview.